In California, mandatory overtime pay is required for non-exempt employees in 3 circumstances.

 - biweekly periods that consist of 8 workdays of 9 hours each, 1 workday of 8 hours, and 1 extra day off (known as a 9/80 schedule because it spreads 80 working hours over 9 days).

 In workplaces that have adopted an AWS, the overtime wages are different.
-Overtime at 1.5 times the worker’s regular rate of pay is only paid if the employee works more than:
+Overtime at 1.5 times your regular rate of pay is only paid if you work more than:

 - the regularly scheduled number of hours under the AWS, or